dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  and longitude to describe a position on the earth if you use latitude

-# Chapter 14

- a guy called karl schwarzschild had had

- worked out a solution stein stein's equations they corresponded to a spherical object like a star

- and the gravity associated with that and that solution

- had a prediction it said that there would be four in certain cases an event horizon

- but it was completely not understood

- what that meant at that time it was some see these equations are complicated

- and there's a question of of the event horizon was sort of a similarity in the equations

- and that the thing is that it's easy to get singularities

- and equations for example let's say using latitude

- and longitude to describe a position on the earth if you use latitude

  and longitude

  what happens at the north pole you have kind of a weird singularity of of the of the longitude